 The advent of cheaper VR tech like Google Cardboard has helped to tackle VR’s accessibility issues, but the fact still remains that headsets are expensive and this tech is yet to reach the majority of people.

 Coca-Cola did just this.
 We all know the famous Coke Christmas ad, the one that rings in the start of the season, but have you heard of the Coke virtual sleigh ride?
 Last Christmas, through Oculus Rift, thousands of people across Poland could take a walk (or should we say ride) in Old Saint Nick’s boots for the day.
-Whilst it’s not quite up to the same social scratch as 360, it’s a festive step forward in the right direction.
+Whilst it doesn’t offer the same social pull as a 360 experience, it’s a festive step in the right direction.

 VR and 360 both have their benefits.
-They can be equally immersive and interactive if utilised in the right way and with new tech coming through all the time, the landscape of social and the way we consume content is changing.
-To help you keep up, we’ve pulled together some of our handy tips when deciding on whether a 360 or VR experience is right for you.
+To help you keep up, we’ve gathered together some of our handy tips to help you decide whether a 360 or VR experience is right for you.

 Our Top Tips